2024-ongoing | Research

 Recognizing this continuum in the sounds of Radio SS113 allows for greater awareness – and hopefully greater respect – of the profound ecological relationships at play in a given environment.

-The pilot listening area is located at kilometer 228 of the SS113, between the town of Trabia and the namesake exit of the A19.
+The pilot listening station is located at kilometer 228 of the SS113, between the town of Trabia and the namesake exit of the A19.
 In this part of the route, the average altitude is 5 meters above sea level, and the distance from the shoreline is often less than 10 meters.
 Road and sea are sometimes contiguous, other times separated by a row of villas, which are ideally located for the installation and maintenance of the equipment.
-The area is densely populated and frequented, especially in summer, with a continuous flow of traffic between Termini Imerese, Trabia, and the village of San Nicola l’Arena.
+The area is densely populated, especially in summer, with a continuous flow of traffic between Termini Imerese, Trabia, and the village of San Nicola l’Arena.

 Depending on the characteristics of the area, appropriate acoustic sources will be chosen to best transmit each of the recorded streams.
 To respect the original microphone configuration, the sources of coastal and marine sounds will be opposed in space to the road and terrestrial ones, creating a full and complex sound experience for listeners moving within the installation area.